Chest Pain: A Merck Manual of Patient Symptoms podcast

-Family history should note history of MI (particularly at an early age) and hyperlipidemia.
+Family history should note history of MI (particularly among 1st-degree relatives at an early age—< 55 in men and < 60 in women) and hyperlipidemia.

 Vital signs and weight are measured, and body mass index (BMI) is calculated.
 Pulses are palpated in both arms and both legs, BP is measured in both arms, and pulsus paradoxus is measured.

 General appearance is noted (eg, pallor, diaphoresis, cyanosis, anxiety).